alfadormx/touchportal.plugin.tplink-tapo/README.md

 - **Settings:**
     - `Config File Path`            - File Path to Configuration File
-    - `Username`                    - Username used to connect to TOPO light
+    - `Username`                    - Username used to connect to TP-Link light
-    - `Password`                    - Password used to connect to TOPO light
+    - `Password`                    - Password used to connect to TP-Link light

 - **Actions**
     - `On / Off`                    - Turn Device **on** or **off**